laruiss/front-boilerplate/README.md

 # Why node ?

-Because it is fun and beacause it is realy simple to install and make it work.
+Because it is fun and because it is really simple to install and make it work.

 # If node cannot be used ?